lycus/mci/docs/concurrency.rst

 The virtual machine provides a number of intrinsics to do various atomic operations on word-size values (i.e. ``int`` and ``uint``).
-Most basic arithmetic and logic operations are supported, as well as the CAS (compare-and-swap) operation.
+Most basic arithmetic and logic operations are supported, simple loads and stores, as well as the CAS (compare-and-swap) operation.

 The reason for not supporting fixed-size integer types is that implementing atomic operations for these across all supported architectures is hard, and